 To commemorate the International Day for the Elimination of Violence against Women (25 November), the Federal Ministry of Law and Justice in collaboration with the EU delegation hosted a special event at the President's Secretariat in Islamabad, to launch the #TimeForRealHonour movement.
 The President of Pakistan Dr. Arif Alvi graced the occasion as Chief Guest.
-The launch of #TimeForRealHonour endeavoured to initiate a multi-stakeholder dialogue against honour killings across the country and to define more informed methods for the implementation of anti-honour killing laws.
+The launch of #TimeForRealHonour endeavoured to initiate a multistakeholder dialogue against honour killings across the country and to define more informed methods for the implementation of anti-honour killing laws.
 To further raise awareness, two short films were produced on the theme of 'honour' killing.

 The EU delegation, in partnership with the United Nations, sixteen EU and UN Member States, as well as educational and cultural institutions across Pakistan, organised a ten-day Human Rights Reel Film Festival (1-10 December), in 10 cities and 27 universities.
 It coincided with the annual 16 Days of Activism against Gender-Based Violence.
 The Human Rights Reel Film Festival reached out to 15,000 individuals (mainly university students) and marked a 30% increase in attendance compared to the previous year.
-The film festival presented 29 award winning films and documentaries from around the world on human rights issues such as freedom of expression, gender equality, access to justice, the rights of persons belonging to minorities.
-However, the members of the Roma community continue to be particularly vulnerable, the death penalty, etc.
+The film festival presented 29 award winning films and documentaries from around the world on human rights issues such as freedom of expression, gender equality, access to justice, the rights of persons belonging to minorities, the death penalty, etc.

 3. EU bilateral political engagement: The signature of the EU-Pakistan Strategic Engagement Plan (SEP) in June 2019 was a major milestone in bilateral relations.
 The extensive chapter of the SEP on Democracy, Rule of Law, Good Governance, and Human Rights, testifies the importance that the two sides attach to these areas.
-The progressive implementation of the SEP will be in the focus of EU-Pakistan relations in the years to come.
+The progressive implementation of the Strategic Engagement Plan will be in the focus of European Union-Pakistan relations in the years to come.